vm10ks/GTAConnected-Missions-Server/README.md

 This wasn't intentional — it was a side effect of the working mission logic and Ped behavior.
-It’s a clear sign the sync was **mimicking single-player mechanics in multiplayer** — a rare achievement.
+It’s a clear sign the sync was **mimicking single-player mechanics in multiplayer** — a rare achievement. we were spamming missions 52 "keep your friends close" and mission 16 "killing diaz" might be mission 52 has side effect of completeting the game

 ---